emboiko/winDozer/readme.md

 Step 3: We assign the geometry of the currently focused window to a **Rect ID** by typing directly at the window: `sr{rectID}` followed by `<RCtrl>`

-A Rect ID is any integer in range (0-9999), *although this is not strictly enforced.* Writing window geometry to a previously assigned ID will overwrite the previous geometry for that ID.
+By default, a Rect ID is any integer in range (0-9999), *although this is not strictly enforced.* Writing window geometry to a previously assigned ID will overwrite the previous geometry for that ID.
+(See [Command Line Arguments](#commandline))

 Step 4: For this example, let's manually move the window somewhere else on the desktop so we can put it back with winDozer